MimiCheng/java-data-structure/README.md

 # java-happiness

-This repository is the solution of the homework assignments that I did in Fall 2021 IFT-2015 Data structure class at Université de Montréal.
+This repository is my homework solution of IFT-2015 Data structure class that I took at Université de Montréal in Fall 2021.
 It consists of 3 projects using various data structure.

 ### Assignment 1: Card Games (9/10)